About Line 5

-As of June 2016, Line 5 supplies 65 per cent of propane demand in the Upper Peninsula, and 55 percent of Michigan's statewide propane needs.
+Line 5 supplies 65% of propane demand in the Upper Peninsula, and 55% of Michigan's statewide propane needs.
 Overall, Line 5 transports up to 540,000 barrels per day (bpd) of light crude oil, light synthetic crude, and natural gas liquids (NGLs), which are refined into propane.

 Built in 1953 by the Bechtel Corporation to meet extraordinary design and construction standards, the Line 5 Straits of Mackinac crossing remains in excellent condition, and has never experienced a leak in more than 65 years of operation.
 We’re working hard to keep it that way.
 We monitor the Line 5 Straits crossing 24/7, using both specially trained staff and sophisticated computer monitoring systems.
 We also carry out regular inspections of the line, using inline tools, expert divers, and remote operating vehicles (ROVs), going above and beyond regulatory requirements.